 But if you’re using pure chili powder like we do in our recipe, pure ground up chilis and nothing else, then start with 1 teaspoon and use with caution!
 The pure chili powder appears to be what you’ll usually find on the shelves if you live outside of the United States.

 Even if you like the spicy stuff, 1 teaspoon has probably got you well covered.
 If you don’t like spicy food and want a mild version, use 1/2 teaspoon.

-Then comes some canned tomatoes, vegetable stock and tomato paste and bring that all to a simmer before adding in some kidney beans, black beans, chili powder, cumin, oregano, cayenne pepper and paprika.
+- Then comes canned tomatoes, vegetable stock and tomato paste and bring that all to a simmer before adding in kidney beans, black beans, chili powder, cumin, oregano, cayenne pepper and paprika.